 Join a refuge ranger for a behind-the-scenes tour of Parker River National Wildlife Refuge.
 Tour will be conducted via refuge van, with several brief “drive by” stops along the way.
 The tour will present an “up close and personal” look at the refuge through the multiple lenses of the cultural history of Plum Island and the Great Marsh, native wildlife and their habitats, and the role of refuge management in the conservation of these precious natural resources.
 Participants will be driven along areas on the refuge otherwise closed to the public.
 This guided two hour program is most appropriate for older teens and adults.
 Binoculars and/or a camera are recommended, but not required.
 Meet the ranger in the lobby of the Headquarters visitor center.
 Each session is limited to 10 participants; no more than four individuals per sign-up.
 Again, this is a mobile tour, with only one stop at the Lot 5 beach overlook.

 Advance registration is required for this program, as enrollment is limited.
-Be advised that individual tours may be subject to cancellation. *Please note: Those who call and leave messages after hours, your registration is not confirmed until having received a confirmation call back from a refuge staff member.
-Please call 978-465-5753; to register for this program.
+Be advised that individual tours may be subject to cancellation.
+Those who call and leave messages after hours, your registration is not confirmed until having received a call back from a refuge staff member.
+Call 978-465-5753 to register.